TLS Policy

 - ECDHE-ECDSA-AES256-GCM-SHA384

 This allows both TLS 1.2 and TLS 1.3 connections.
-The cipher suites apply only to TLS 1.2 connections; TLS 1.3 uses Go’s fixed cipher set.
+The cipher suites apply only to TLS 1.2 connections; TLS 1.3 uses a fixed cipher set.
+Groups apply to both TLS 1.2 and TLS 1.3 handshakes.

 TLS 1.3 Only